 To predict the conditions that lead to a high risk of fraud, anti-fraud professionals and researchers frequently rely on a concept called the “fraud triangle,” a model for understanding three conditions that lead to fraud: opportunity, motivation (which can take the form of incentives or pressure), and the ability to rationalize fraud.
 When companies face financial pressure, the potential for fraudulent behavior is particularly acute.
-Data from a recent EY survey shows that, in the oil, gas and mining industry, 43% of employees would engage in fraud to meet financial targets and 35% would engage in fraud to help a business survive a downturn.
+Data from EY’s 2016 Global Fraud Survey shows that, in the oil, gas and mining industry, 43% of employees would engage in fraud to meet financial targets and 35% would engage in fraud to help a business survive a downturn.

-The lack of mandatory climate risk disclosure requirements, a weak auditing industry, and permissive regulations for reporting reserves could provide ample opportunities for companies to respond to pressure with financial fraud.
+The lack of mandatory climate risk disclosure requirements, a weak auditing industry, and permissive regulations for reporting reserves could provide ample opportunities for companies to respond to pressure by cooking the books.
 The industry’s long history of deception on climate change, as well as other environmental dangers, suggests that the ability to rationalize fraud already exists within the industry.
 If companies turn to fraud, oil and gas whistleblowers could play a powerful role in detecting and helping to prosecute fraud.

 The growing threat of climate risk disclosure fraud

 A 2018 Government Accountability Office report found that “[i]mpacts from a changing climate can pose serious risks to the global economy and affect many economic sectors” and that “SEC reviewers may not have access to the detailed information that companies use to arrive at their determination of whether risks, including climate-related risks, must be disclosed in their SEC filings.”
 The SEC issued interpretative guidance in 2010 to public companies about addressing the effects of climate change.